 By Avi Landau

-When it was announced that the Meiji Emperor had fallen ill on July 20th 1912, all Japan was thrown into a state of deep concern and restraint.
+When it was announced that the Meiji Emperor had fallen ill on July 20th 1912, all Japan was thrown into a state of deep concern and self-restraint.
 By that I mean that all festivities were called off, out of respect for the Emperor’s condition.
-Many refrained from any entertainment or pleasures.
+Many refrained from any sort of entertainment or pleasure.
 Some even abstained from taking alcohol or meat.
-When the sovereign died on July 29th, this somber mood turned into one of disbelief, deep grief and even hysteria (the house of the doctor treating His Majesty was attacked).
+When the sovereign died on July 29th, this somber mood turned into one of disbelief, deep grief – and even hysteria (the house of the doctor treating His Majesty was attacked).

 This dramatic display of loyalty, deeply impressed the nation (and the world) at that time.
 The incident has been used in scenes of several of Japan’s greatest novels (including A River With No Bridge, recently reviewed in Tsukublog).
 The Nogi’s simple wooden residence was left as a memorial to the couple, and eventually their spirits were enshrined as Kami.
 A shrine, Nogi Jinja, was subsequently constructed just downhill of the old house.

 Yes.
 In Japan, MERE MORTALS can be enshrined and turned into Gods.
-Over the centuries, most of those deified were great national heroes, though some were feared enemies whose spirits had to be appeased and placated (like our local rebel leader Taira no Masakado, enshrined at Kanda Myojin).
+Over the centuries, most of those deified were great national heroes, though some were feared enemies whose spirits had to be appeased and placated (like our local rebel leader Taira no Masakado, enshrined at the Kokuo Jinja in Bando City and at Tokyo’s famous Kanda Myojin).
 Of course, General Nogi and his wife are to be classified in the former category.
-The General had played a major role in Japan’s rise from hermit kingdom to regional superpower with his greatest claim to fame being the capture of Port Arthur in the Russo-Japanese war.
-This led to international superstardom.
-When Nogi toured European countries in 1911, he was given spirited welcomes wherever he went.
-I have heard that in Turkey as well as Romania, the crowds went wild.
+The General played a major role in Japan’s rise from hermit kingdom to regional superpower – with his greatest claim to fame being the capture of Port Arthur during the Russo-Japanese war.
+This led to international superstardom for him.
+When he toured Europe in 1911, he was given spirited welcomes wherever he went.
+I have heard that in Turkey, as well as Romania, the crowds went wild when they saw him.

 Though General Nogi’s SEPPUKU (ritual suicide) is often seen as the ultimate act of JUNSHI (loyalty) in that he followed his master to the grave, when we look at his story in more detail, we can see the General in a different, and I think more interesting light.

-General Nogi’s military successes, and in fact his career in general, were marred by severe dark spots.
-Early on, in the battles between the new Imperial forces and the old Shogunate (1877), Nogi lost his regimental flag, a great disgrace which always hung over him.
-And even his moment of greatest triumph, the Russo-Japanese War of 1904-5 is greatly marred by the fact that Japan lost 60,000 troops just to take Port-Arthur.
-The Nogi’s two sons (their only children) were among the dead.
-This astounding loss of life was a great weight on Nogi’s conscience and apparently he dreaded returning to Japan to all the pomp and celebration waiting for him.
+General Nogi’s military successes, and in fact his career in general, were stained by some severe dark spots.
+Early on, in the battles between the new Imperial forces and the old Shogunate (1877), Nogi lost his regimental flag, a disgrace which always hung like a dark cloud over him.
+And even his moment of greatest triumph, the Russo-Japanese War of 1904-5, is marred by the fact that Japan lost 60,000 troops in the effort to take Port-Arthur alone.
+The Nogis’ two sons (their only children) were among the dead.
+This astounding loss of life was a great weight on his conscience and apparently he dreaded returning to Japan to all the pomp and celebration waiting for him.

-After having gone through the motions of the victory parade, the General presented himself to the Emperor and proceeded to break down crying.
-He asked for permission to commit ritual suicide.
+After having gone through the motions of the victory parade, the General presented himself to the Emperor and proceeded to break down and cry.
+He asked for immediate permission to commit ritual suicide.
 The Emperor refused with these famous words.
 CHIN GA IKITERU UCHI WA SHINU KOTO WA NARANU ZO.
-In other words, YOU HAVE NO PERMISSION TO DIE WHILE I’M STILL ALIVE.
+In other words, YOU ARE NOT GOING TO DIE WHILE I’M STILL ALIVE.

 Of interest is also a dogwood tree planted by none other than Gen. Douglas MacArthur, who was apparently an admirer of Nogi.
 Some actually believe that American bombers purposely spared the shrine (could this be true?), under orders from the very top.

 A steady stream of visitors is always cheerfully greeted by the staff.
-Most of them linger longest in front of the room where the couple died, which is marked off with bits of sacred paper.
-Among the medals and uniforms laid out are a bit of cloth, bloodied from the ritual suicide.
+Most of them linger longest in front of the room where the couple died, which is marked off with bits of sacred paper (GOHEI).
+Among the medals and uniforms laid out, are a bit of cloth, bloodied from the ritual suicide.

-Looking at the old clocks and telephones puts me in a contemplative mood.
-But the bath and various toilets really bring forth images of the old couple back before my eyes.
+Looking at the old clocks and telephones put me in a contemplative mood – but the bath and various toilets really bring up images in my mind’s eye of the old couple leading there lives there.

 Don’t get me wrong, I am not a glorifier of SEPPUKU or ANYTHING military, for that matter.
 I do however, think that a visit to the old Nogi residence and shrine is important food for thought regarding both Japan’s past and its present.
 I also have to say that the General DOES set a good example.
 I think that ALL people of power, who benefit from sending soldiers off to kill and be killed, or likewise profit from death and destruction, should follow the Nogis’ lead and disembowel themselves.
-That would be quite appropriate, don’t you think?
+That would be quite a fitting end for them, don’t you think?